rsvim/rfc/2-JavascriptEngine.md

 ## Interaction

-Interaction between rust and javascript requires two sides: rust side and javascript side.
+Interaction between rust and javascript requires cooperations from both sides.

 For rust side: